ilyaperepelitsa/CV/README.md

 the logs and weights in order to be able to restart the training by pickling them and not do it from scratch.

-* Common learning - I started putting t
+* Common learning - I started putting together some basic sklearn custom

 ### Matplotlib